 - Water retaining capabilities

-- Adding nutrients to improve the soil every year to replenish the nutrients absorbed by the heavy feeding hostas
+- Adding nutrients to improve the soil every year to replenish the nutrients absorbed by the heavy-feeding hostas

-Pine trees can stay particularly dry due to the lack of soil quality and the fact the canopy simply intercepts a significant amount of rainfall so that less water reaches the hostas planted beneath.
+Pine trees can stay particularly dry due to the lack of soil quality and the fact the canopy intercepts a significant amount of rainfall so that less water reaches the hostas planted beneath.

 Distribute a 1-2 inch layer of mulch on top of the soil surrounding the hosta.
-However it is very important to leave a 6 inch gap between the mulch and the crown of the hosta.
+However, it is very important to leave a 6-inch gap between the mulch and the crown of the hosta.

-Mulch can be applied at anytime of year but it is often best to distribute the mulch at the start of spring, to provide nutrients for the upcoming growing season and to retain moisture for the warmer months of the Spring and Summer.
+Mulch can be applied at any time of year but it is often best to distribute the mulch at the start of spring, to provide nutrients for the upcoming growing season and to retain moisture for the warmer months of the Spring and Summer.

 The mulch also has the added benefit of suppressing weed growth, saving you time and effort.